wiredhut/wiredflow/docs/common/scalability_remote.md

 ## Problem localization

 The first thing to start with is to determine which task is too slow.
+For example, if the service consists of two pipelines, then first you should determine which pipeline are not effective enough.
+Then it is worth defining the stage, which is the "bottleneck".
+Once you have decided about the stage - it's time to configure remote launch for it.

 ## Custom remote launcher implementation